 As the primary retail venue on campus, the risd:store carries a wide variety of art supplies, as well as trade books, digital and office supplies, convenience items, and a large selection of RISD-imprinted clothing and gifts.
-Also located inside the store is RISD WORKS, a retail collection featuring a rotating selection of work by RISD alumni and faculty.
+The store also includes a rotating retail collection of work by RISD alumni.

 Cards worth carrying

 Beyond identifying you as a member of the campus community, your RISD ID card is an invaluable key to accessing almost everything here—from getting into buildings, labs and shops to checking out books from the library and getting free admission to the RISD Museum.

 risdbucks is an optional prepaid debit account that offers a convenient and safe way for students to purchase products and services wherever you see the risdbucks logo—both on and off campus.
 Funds placed in the risdbucks system don’t expire, meaning you can roll them over by semester and academic year.
 Participants can also manage the account from any computer or by downloading a mobile app, viewing transaction history and real-time account information and finding off-campus businesses that accept risdbucks.